 1. Toxic metals.
 For example, cadmium and lead are powerful crutches that keep the sodium level up.
 Cadmium and lead work at the level of the kidneys, it appears, to stimulate the activity of the body.
 Unfortunately, they are also very toxic.
 For more about them, please read The Toxic Metals on this website.

 An analogy for them is they are like little spurs sticking into your side that give you a ‘kick’ to keep you going.
-To read a lot more about them, please read The Amigos on this website.
+For details, read The Amigos .

 CRUTCH REMOVAL IS RELATED TO RETRACING, BUT DIFFERENT